 Ruby was just starting to sleep through the night and we didn’t want to wake her up with the new baby.
 We kept making casseroles, chilis, and other dinners so that we would have a good amount of food at hand.
-We enjoyed spending a remarkable time together as a family as we waited for the arrival of our New Magoo.
+As we waited on the arrival our our New Magoo, we enjoyed a memorable time together in our last few weeks as a family of three.
 Every morning we would cuddle in bed, read Ruby stories, and feed her a greek yogurt.
 Mmmmmm….
 Then we would find some sort of task to accomplish like doing the laundry or scrubbing the bathtub.
 The rest of the day was spent going to the park on these beautiful 50-60 degree sunny days, walking at the mall, going to the library, and basically spending hours and hours playing with Ruby.
 We found ourselves feeling thoroughly rested and blissfully happy.

 But there was just ONE teeny tiny thing weighing on my mind….WHEN AM I GOING TO HAVE THIS BABY?!?!?!?!
 The pregnancy had been wonderful and fairly easy, but as I watched myself go one day overdue, then two, three, four…up to nine days overdue, it just became too much to bear.
 I was having trouble sleeping, my back was hurting, and I was just getting sick and tired of being pregnant.